 In the second half, the Liverpool defence stepped up and out with all the cool confidence of John Travolta in “Saturday Night Fever”.
 The second ball was being won by Liverpool, and their shape grew more compact.
 Manchester City’s moves were being put on ice.
 When Liverpool deployed a line as high as Ian Gillan’s notes, there was immediately a whiff of 1970s in the air.
 Big van Dijk exuded verve and confidence.
 He is one of those players who makes his team play better, look better.
 Which brings us to Roberto Firmino.

-Kevin de Bruyne has to figure a way past Bobby Firmino before he contends with Mo Salah for the Ballon D’Or in the coming years.
+Kevin de Bruyne has to figure a way past Bobby Firmino before he contends with Mo Salah for the Ballon d’Or in the coming years.
 It’s little surprise why Bobby Firmino’s chant has the same tune to Kevin Keegan’s.
-We’ve seen Roberto Firmino play with the guile of Robbie Fowler, and with the fierceness of a blurry-limbed Mighty Mouse.
+We’ve seen Roberto Firmino play with the Liverpudlian guile of Robbie Fowler, and with the fierceness of a blurry-limbed Mighty Mouse.

 I told my players at half-time, “If they want the ball from you, they will have to kill you!”

 – Jurgen Klopp, post-match interview vs Man City, 10th April